Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/alternative_solutions.rst

 in the *alternative-solutions library* return a :py:class:`PyomoPoolManager`.
 By default, this pool manager uses a solution pool that keeps the best solutions.
 However, the user can provide a pool manager that is used to store solutions.

-For example, we can explicit create a pool manager that keeps the latest solutions.
+For example, we can explicitly create a pool manager that keeps the latest solutions.
 Consider the previous example, where all feasible solutions are generated:

 .. doctest::